 When they are feeling frightened or defensive, frilled neck lizards puff out a frill around their neck hence their name.
 It’s certainly very impressive!

-Kangaroos and wallabies are awesome!
+Kangaroos are awesome!
 They’re marsupials (meaning they raise their under-developed young in a pouch), and hop around on their hind legs and tail.
 Once you leave the main cities, you regularly see them grazing and jumping around, especially at dawn and dusk.

-I absolutely adore this silhouetted kangaroos at sunset art idea – I pinned it ages ago, but now I see that the original page isn’t up anymore.
+- I absolutely adore this silhouetted kangaroos at sunset art idea – I pinned it ages ago, but now I see that the original page isn’t up anymore.
 (If anyone knows where to find the original page now, please let me know.)

 Koalas seem to do nothing except sleep and eat!
 That’s because their diet of eucalyptus leaves requires a lot of digesting time.
 They are marsupials too, so carry their under-developed babies in a pouch on their tummy.
 Koalas are as fascinating as they are hard to spot in the wild (for us, at least).
 We love seeing them in zoos and animal parks, but we’ve yet to find one up a real (non-enclosed) gum tree.
 We’ll keep looking up, just in case we do one day!

-This paper plate koala costume (yes costume!) is adorable!
+- This paper plate koala costume (yes costume!) is adorable!
 From Mother Natured.
 I love the koala ears!

 Kookaburra